What we believe...

 About the Church

-We believe a New Testament Church is a local body of baptized believers who have agreed together to worship Jesus Christ, edify the believers, evangelize the lost and
+We believe a New Testament Church is a local body of baptized believers who have agreed together to worship Jesus Christ, edify the believers, evangelize the lost and minister to others.

 The Church has two ordinances: Baptism and the Lord's Supper.
 Baptism symbolizes the death, burial and resurrection of Jesus Christ and the new life we have in Him.
 The Lord's Supper is a reminder of Christ's death and anticipates His Second Coming.